-Under IASL Director Dr. Nicolas Matte, the Centre for Research of Air and Space Law was established with the official approval of the Ministère de l’éducation du Québec on 1 September 1976.
-The McGill University Centre for Research of Air and Space Law is the principal research and educational outreach arm of McGill’s Institute of Air & Space Law, established in 1951.
-The Institute of Air & Space Law provides the core degree-granting educational program, while the Center for Research on Air & Space Law produces research, publishes books and other literature, and offers educational products around the world.
+Under IASL Director Dr. Nicolas Matte, the Centre for Research in Air & Space Law was established with the official approval of the Ministère de l’éducation du Québec on 1 September 1976.
+The McGill University Centre for Research in Air and Space Law is the principal research and educational outreach arm of McGill’s Institute of Air and Space Law, established in 1951.
+The Institute of Air Space Law provides the core degree-granting educational program, while the Center for Research on Air and Space Law produces research, publishes books and other literature, and offers educational products around the world.

 Over the past 30 years, a team of researchers, selected primarily from among the Institute’s graduates and students, and aided and supervised by McGill professors, has undertaken multidisciplinary research on technical, economic, policy and legal implications of a variety of aviation and aerospace issues.
 In recent years, Centre researchers have undertaken studies addressing the following topics:

-Such research was made possible due by significant grants from the Social Sciences and Humanities Research Council of Canada, Secure World Foundation, the Arsenault Family Foundation, the Donner Foundation and the Canadian government.
+Such research was made possible due by significant grants from the Social Sciences and Humanities Research Council of Canada, Secure World Foundation, the Arsenault Family Foundation, the Donner Foundation and various branches of the Government of Canada.
 Research also has been performed in collaboration with the John Molson School of Business, Concordia University.

 - International Air Carrier Liability: The Montreal Convention of 1999 (2005).

 - Policy and Law Relating to Outer Space Resources: Examples of The Moon, Mars, and Other Celestial Bodies (2007).